 Nik Gowing – United Kingdom

 Visiting Professor at Kings College, London, in the School of Social Science and Public Policy.
-Former main news presenter for BBC World News where he presented, among other, The Hub with Nik Gowing, BBC World Debates, Dateline London, plus location coverage of major global stories.
+Former main news presenter for BBC World News where he presented, amongst others, The Hub with Nik Gowing, BBC World Debates, Dateline London, plus location coverage of major global stories.

 Justice Philippe Kirsch, Chair of the Assembly of States Parties’ Advisory Committee on nominations of judges of the International Criminal Court.
 Former, and first, President of the International Criminal Court.
 Mr Kirsch has a Bachelor of Civil Law and LL.M. degree from the Université de Montréal.
 Philippe Kirsch chaired the historic negotiations to establish the International Criminal Court (ICC) and he was elected as one of its first judges and its first president.
 Justice Kirsch also has a distinguished background in foreign service, having served as a Canadian Ambassador.